inno-se/the-guide/README.md

 #### Columns

 There are entry criteria for each column.
-An issue is done when it reaches the `Done` column.
+An issue can be closed when it reaches the `Done` column.

 ##### To Do